Wes Streeting: Early career (2008–2010)

-Politics

-Local politics
+Council career (2010–2018)

-In a July 2010 by-election, Streeting was elected as a Labour councillor for the Chadwell ward on Redbridge London Borough Council.
-He held the seat for Labour by 220 votes, winning with 31.5% of the vote (a fall of 1.4% for Labour in the ward) on a 25.5% turnout (a fall of 34.5% in turnout).
+In a July 2010 by-election, Streeting was elected for the Chadwell ward on Redbridge London Borough Council, having stood unsuccessfully for that council's Roding ward two months earlier.
+He held the Chadwell seat for Labour by 220 votes, winning with 31.5% of the vote on a 25.5% turnout.
 The by-election had been triggered by a previously elected candidate subsequently being found to be ineligible to serve on the council.
 Streeting was elected as Deputy Leader of the Labour Group in October 2011.
-In 2014, he contested the Aldborough ward on Redbridge Council, winning 2,100 votes and defeating Conservative opponent Ruth Clark.

-At a public meeting of the Redbridge Citizens' Assembly on 6 May 2014, Cllr Streeting promised on behalf of his group that, if elected, he would not reduce the level of Council Tax Support provided to low-income working-age residents.
-Once elected, the Labour council cut the level of support, so as to treble the amount of Council Tax paid by supported residents from April 2016; the council made a further reduction from April 2017, and made a third reduction from April 2018.
-In May 2014, Labour took control of Redbridge Council for the first time and Streeting was appointed Deputy Leader of the Council.
-He resigned the latter in May 2015, shortly after being elected Member of Parliament for Ilford North.
+Streeting sought re-election in 2014 to represent the Aldborough ward.
+At a public meeting of the Redbridge Citizens' Assembly on 6 May 2014, Streeting promised on behalf of his group that, if they won the election, they would not reduce the level of Council Tax support provided to low-income working-age residents.
+In May 2014, Labour took control of Redbridge Council for the first time and Streeting was appointed Deputy Leader of the council, with Jas Athwal as Leader.
+Once elected, the Labour council proceeded to cut the level of council tax support, so as to treble the amount of Council Tax paid by supported residents from April 2016; the council made a further reduction from April 2017, and made a third reduction from April 2018.

+Streeting resigned as Deputy Leader in May 2015, shortly after being elected Member of Parliament for Ilford North.
 Whilst he remained a backbench councillor following his election to Parliament, he chose not to claim his councillor allowance.
-Streeting did not stand for re-election after being elected to Parliament, and ceased to be a councillor on 7 May 2018.
+Streeting did not stand for re-election after being elected to Parliament, and ceased to be a councillor on 3 May 2018.